 Do I really need to use condoms for oral sex?

 Great question!
 It’s awesome that you’re thinking about your (and your partner’s) sexual health.
 Even though it’s generally a less risky activity than penis-in-vagina (PIV) or anal sex, some sexually transmitted infections (STIs) can still be spread from the genitals to the mouth and vice versa.
-These include gonorrhea, herpes, chlamydia, syphilis, HPV and hepatitis B.
+These include gonorrhea, herpes, chlamydia, syphilis, HPV and hepatitis B. Using a barrier method like condoms for oral sex is a great way to help prevent the spread of STIs.

-There is also a very small risk of transmitting HIV through oral sex—this risk increases if the person giving oral sex has any cuts or sores in or around their mouth, or if the person receiving oral sex ejaculates (orgasms or comes) inside of their partner’s mouth or is on their period.
+There is also a very small risk of transmitting HIV through oral sex—this risk increases if the person giving oral sex has any cuts or sores in or around their mouth, or if the person receiving oral sex ejaculates inside of their partner’s mouth or is on their period.

 Most STIs are spread through certain bodily fluids.
 You’re at risk if semen (come/cum), vaginal fluids, or pre-ejaculate (pre-come) touches your genitals (including your anus) or your mouth.
 Some STIs, like herpes and HPV, can be spread through sexual skin-to-skin contact.
 You can’t tell whether someone has an STI by looking at them—the most common STI symptom is NO symptoms.